-I've been there maybe seven years ago the first time, when I took the photographs of the people in the mountains, and the people in Yangon, actually most of the people, did not have cell phones.
+I went there maybe seven years ago the first time, when I took the photographs of the people in the mountains, and the people in Yangon, actually most of the people, did not have cell phones.

-I'm sure people's value have changed a little bit too and the way people began to act was different as well.
+I'm sure people's values have changed a little bit too and the way people began to act was different as well.
 People began to wear mini-skirts, and dyed their hair, but I think that is similar to other countries.
 Yeah still I love Burma - it has so many faces.

-You now split your time between the UK and Japan (which is which is what I do actually) and I wonder what it was about each country that draws you back rather than make you choose just one of them as your home.
+You now split your time between the UK and Japan (which is what I do actually) and I wonder what it was about each country that draws you back rather than make you choose just one of them as your home.

 It’s a very personal answer.
 I want to keep my roots to where my family is.
 Obviously my family is in Japan, and then my husband is in the UK.
 I want to spend more time where they are.